spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Installing and configuring a license server is outside the scope of Spack.
 We assume your system administrator has a license server running and has installed network licenses for Intel packages.
-To obtain a license from the server for installation [fn4]_ or temporary use, a process known as "checking out a license", a client application needs to know the host name and port number of one or more license servers.
+To obtain a license from the server for installation or temporary use, a process known as "checking out a license", a client application needs to know the host name and port number of one or more license servers [fn4]_.

 There are three methods to `configure the client license
 <https://software.intel.com/en-us/articles/licensing-setting-up-the-client-floating-license>`_.